davewibisono/nwb/content/nwb-software/_index.md

     description: NWB:N currently provides the following APIs
     community_software: In addition to the core APIs developed by the NWB team, there is a growing collection of software tools and libraries that support NWB.
-See our Analysis and Visualization Tools page for a list of tools that support NWB.
+See our <a href="http://www.nwb.org/tools/" target=_blank>Analysis and Visualization Tools</a> page for a list of tools that support NWB.
     list:
       - title: "PyNWB:"